Battery energy storage system: Market development and deployment

+Since 1991, the cost of lithium-ion batteries has declined by 99%.
+On average, the price declined about 19% for each doubling of installed capacity.

-While the energy storage capacity of grid batteries is still small compared to the other major form of grid storage, Pumped-storage hydroelectricity with 200 GW power and 9000 GWh energy storage worldwide as of 2025 according to International Hydropower Association, the battery market is catching up very fast in terms of power generation capacity as price drops.
+By 2025, global grid battery power capacity was 267 GW with 610 GWh energy capacity, compared to the other major form of grid storage, pumped-storage hydroelectricity with 200 GW power and 9000 GWh energy storage worldwide as of 2025 according to International Hydropower Association.
+The battery market had thus surpassed the power generation capacity of pumped-storage, but remained far smaller in terms of energy capacity.

-As of May 2025, China’s cumulative BESS installations are reported at 106.9 GW and 240.3 GWh, with global battery storage deployment of nearly 9 GWh in April 2025.
-Developments in Germany are closely monitored by RWTH Aachen University site battery-charts.de, reporting in September 2025 15 GW and 22 GWh mostly in over 2 million home-based systems, while 1.84 Mio. registered Battery Electric Vehicles (BEVs) in Germany have an estimated energy capacity of over 115 GWh.

 Relative to 2010, batteries and photovoltaics have followed roughly the same downward price curve due to experience curve effects.
 Cells are the major cost component, costing 30-40% of a full system.
+Batteries' rapid increase occurred as price drops, with over 100 GW added (mostly LFP) in 2025, up from 10 GW in 2021.
+In 2025, solar power added was down to 6 times bigger than battery power added, as battery increased much faster than solar.
+Average world system price was around $120/kWh in 2025.

+The amount of batteries and their associated operational money flow became an investible asset class by 2026, pooling several separate batteries into centrally controlled portfolios.
+This allows small developers with low funds to partner with groups of institutional investors without practical knowledge of the electricity business, to the benefit of both.
+This is a contrast to the usual single energy company approach of developing, owning and operating an electricity facility.

-By mid-2025, China passed 100 GW batteries (164 GW total storage).
+By mid-2025, China passed 100 GW batteries (164 GW total storage) and added capacity market payments.
+As of May 2025, China’s cumulative BESS installations were reported at 106.9 GW and 240.3 GWh, with global battery storage deployment of nearly 9 GWh in April 2025.
 At the end of 2024, China had 62 GW / 141 GWh of battery power stations.
 In 2020, China added 1,557 MW to its battery storage capacity, while storage facilities for photovoltaics projects accounting for 27% of the capacity, to the total 3,269 MW of electrochemical energy storage capacity.